goss-org/goss/docs/manual.md

 COMMANDS:
    validate, v	Validate system
-   serve, s	Serve a health enpoint render, r	render gossfile after imports autoadd, aa	automatically add all matching resource to the test suite add, a	add a resource to the test suite
+   serve, s	Serve a health endpoint render, r	render gossfile after imports autoadd, aa	automatically add all matching resource to the test suite add, a	add a resource to the test suite